python/cpython/Doc/using/cmdline.rst

                -h
                --help

-   Print a short description of all command line options.
+   Print a short description of all command line options and related environment variables.

+.. cmdoption:: --help-env

+   Print a short description of additional environment variables.

 .. cmdoption:: -V
                --version